 The Characteristics of Classic Tango

-The feelings expressed in classic tango reflect the experiences of the men and women of its time, represented by two distinct yet intertwined moods.
+The emotions expressed in classic tango reflect the experiences of the men and women of its time, represented by two distinct yet intertwined moods.
 Classic tango is intrinsically heterosexual in nature.
-Its rhythm is masculine - resolute, strong, steady, and predictable - while its melody is feminine - soft, emotional, moody, and beautiful.
+Its rhythm is masculine—resolute, strong, steady, and predictable—while its melody is feminine—soft, emotional, moody, and beautiful.
 Each note or phrase conveys the strength, courage, and determination of men, or the tenderness, affection, and obedience of women.
-These two opposing moods intertwine, reflecting the two sexes in the dance.
+These two contrasting moods intertwine, reflecting the dynamics between the two sexes in the dance.
 When dancing tango, you have to imagine you are playing music with your body.
 The man and the woman are different instruments: one is like the bandoneon, the other like the violin; one embodies the passion of the drums, the other the beauty of melody; one is philosophy, the other poetry.
-Each, with its unique sound, expresses a different emotion.
-Both are indispensable and irreplaceable, and they must work in harmony, complementing each other to create a beautiful tango (see The Gender Expression in Tango).
+Each, with its unique sound, expresses a distinct emotion.
+Both are indispensable and irreplaceable, and they must harmonize, complementing one another to create a beautiful tango (see The Gender Expression in Tango).

 Those who dismiss gender roles do not know what they are doing (see The Gender Roles in Tango).
-The so-called “new tango” or “alternative music” they promote often lacks the contrast of classic tango.
-It is either overly soft, lacking a clear rhythm, or overly monotonous, short on rhythmic variety.
-In contrast, classic tango music was developed and composed to suit the dance’s demands.
-Unlike mush soft-music and monotonous march, classic tango music has a distinct rhythm rich in syncopation, making it highly danceable.
-By altering the accented beat and adding rhythmic variation, syncopation opens up diverse possibilities for footwork, allowing dancers to express complex emotions (see Tango Music and Its Danceability).
+The so-called “new tango” or “alternative music” they advocate often lacks the contrast that defines classic tango.
+It is either overly soft, lacking a clear rhythm, or overly monotonous, devoid of rhythmic variety.
+In contrast, classic tango music was meticulously developed to meet the demands of the dance.
+Unlike mushy soft music or monotonous marches, classic tango music features a distinct rhythm rich in syncopation, making it exceptionally danceable.
+By altering the accented beats and introducing rhythmic variety, syncopation opens up numerous possibilities for footwork, allowing dancers to express complex emotions (see Tango Music and Its Danceability).
 While syncopation can be challenging for beginners to grasp, leading some to prefer simpler alternative music, over time, with education and experience, their tastes often evolve and change.
 Tango dancers need to study tango music and familiarize themselves with its melody, rhythm, tempo, syncopation, pauses, and extensions to truly understand tango and dance well.

-Most classic tango songs include a vocal part, which usually does not run through the entire piece, but only appears in certain parts of the song, as if it is cooperating with other instruments.
+Most classic tango songs include a vocal part, which typically does not run throughout the entire piece but appears selectively, as if cooperating with the other instruments.
 The lyrics are commonly written in lunfardo, the old street slang of Buenos Aires’s lower classes, expressing nostalgia, homesickness, and the pain of lost love.
-These are songs of the immigrants.
-Only older milongueros and a few porteños can fully understand these lyrics today.
-Those unfamiliar with the lyrics may find it challenging to follow their syncopated and elongated syllables.
-However, these beautiful lyrics express delicate emotions and are beloved by milongueros, many of whom can sing and dance to them with great facility, which is one of the reasons why the milongueros perceive their dance quite differently from the foreigners.
+These are the songs of immigrants.
+Today, only older milongueros and a few porteños can fully understand these lyrics.
+For those unfamiliar with them, following their syncopated and elongated syllables can be challenging.
+Nevertheless, these beautiful lyrics express delicate emotions and are cherished by milongueros, many of whom can sing and dance to them with remarkable ease.
+This is one reason why milongueros perceive their dance experience quite differently from foreigners.
 Not understanding the lyrics is a disadvantage of the foreigners, but that is not an insurmountable obstacle.
-A dancer’s education can help bridge this gap because, by truly listening, one can feel the song’s sentiment and emotions through the melody, rhythm, tempo, tone, and mood of the music.
-Of course, learning the language enhances this understanding.
-By the way, some foreigners know neither the culture nor the language of tango, but they thought they understand tango better than the milongueros, which to me is arrogant and absurd (see Tango and Gender Equality).
+A dancer’s education can help bridge this gap because, by truly listening, one can feel the sentiment and emotions of the song through its melody, rhythm, tempo, tone, and mood.
+Of course, learning the language further enhances this understanding.
+By the way, some foreigners know neither the culture nor the language of tango, but they thought they understand tango better than the milongueros.
+To me, this attitude is both arrogant and absurd (see Tango and Gender Equality).

 March 18, 2014

-Tango only happens when the two dancers are fully immersed in the music and deeply connected to each other.
-There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
-They dance like two individuals bickering and disagreeing with each other.
-In contrast, mature dancers flow together seamlessly.
-They lose themselves in the music, letting the music resonate with them, enabling them to find the onnection.
+Tango only happens when two dancers are fully immersed in the experience—the music, the emotions, and, above all, the connection.
+There cannot be tango between two beginners who fail to listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
+They dance like individuals bickering and disagreeing with each other.
+In contrast, experienced dancers flow together harmoniously.
+They lose themselves in the music, letting it resonate within them, enabling them to connect.
 As a result, they dance like two soulmates in perfect agreement.
 This agreement is what makes tango intoxicating.

-What we are looking for in tango is the connection and harmony between the dancers.
-A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with him/her makes you feel the chemistry.
-Novice dancers tend to focus on steps and appearance, but these external things are superficial.
-What truely matters is the inner quality dancers bring to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection, understanding and harmony between them.
-Those who chase superficial things miss the essence of tango, just like those who overlook the core of love.
+What we seek in tango is this deep connection and agreement.
+A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with them makes you feel the chemistry.
+Novice dancers often focus on steps, but these external things are superficial.
+What truly matters is the inner quality each dancer brings to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection, understanding and harmony between them.
+Those who chase superficial things miss the essence of tango, just like those who overlook the heart of love.

-Tango is often compared to love because the two share a common pursuit.
-They both involve a relationship wherein the two sexes play distinct but complementary roles, seeking unity and harmony through commitment, understanding, cooperation, and accommodation.
-A reader, after read my post The Gender Roles in Tango, commented, “These ideas apply to real-life relationships too.”
-Indeed, the principles of tango have universal value, offering insights into achieving harmony in any partnership, be it romantic, social, or political (see The Lessons of Tango).
+Tango and love are often compared because they share a common pursuit: connection.
+Both involve a relationship where the two sexes play distinct but complementary roles, seeking unity and harmony through mutual commitment, understanding, and cooperation.
+As one reader of my post, The Gender Roles in Tango, aptly noted, “These ideas apply to real-life relationships too.”
+Indeed, the principles of tango extend beyond the dance floor.
+They offer profound insights into achieving harmony in any partnership, be it romantic, social, or political (see Lessons from Tango).

-Tango is like marriage, what makes it work is not pressing your partner to follow your will, but being accommodating and cooperative.
-Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuff, but because the milonguero knows how to accommodate them.
-Surrendering, adapting, and seeking unity with one’s partner are far more essential than performing perfect steps (see Tango Is a Relationship).
+Tango is like marriage; what makes it work is not pressing your partner to follow your will, but being cooperative and accommodating.
+Novice women often feel comfortable dancing with a milonguero, not because the novices are skilled, but because the milonguero knows how to accommodate them.
+Surrendering, adapting, and seeking unity and harmony with one’s partner are far more essential than executing perfect steps (see Tango Is a Relationship).

 March 13, 2014